 International Medical Corps – Ethiopia

 In August of 2016, OMPT conducted a health and sanitation project with International Medical Corps (IMC) in the Woyaita Zone of Ethiopia.
 OMPT trained 15 staff members from IMC and local community organizations to create and disseminate video using cordless video projectors.
 Program Manager Claire Pelley and Research Assistant Kristin Henderson facilitated the workshop with the help of two Local Video Trainers — Beka and Michael.
-The Local Video Trainers were able to conduct the workshop in the national language, Amharic.
-The videos created highlighted the importance of using latrines and safe hand washing techniques.
+The Local Video Trainers were able to conduct the workshop in the national language, Amharic, where the videos created highlighted the importance of using latrines and safe hand washing techniques.
 OMPT also delivered 8 camera kits, 10 projector kits and 10 recharging kits.
-The participants were excited to use the equipment and have a sustainable plan in place for their continued video production.
+The participants were excited to use the equipment and have a sustainable plan in place for continued video production.
 OMPT will be working with IMC over the next year to track their progress and success.

-- Discipline: Health and Sanitation
+- Discipline: Health & Sanitation

 - Partner: International Medical Corps